Heavens (band)

 Heavens was an indie rock band featuring Matt Skiba of Alkaline Trio, and Josiah Steinbrick of F-Minus.
 The duo signed to Epitaph Records and released their debut album, Patent Pending, on September 12, 2006.

+The album was recorded in Los Angeles with producer and composer Ben Lovett.

-They spent the 2006 fall season playing the UK and select dates across the US with Darker My Love.
+Heavens spent the 2006 fall season playing the UK and select dates across the US with Darker My Love.